Grilled Chicken Satay with Peanut Sauce

 -

-Serve with the peanut sauce, extra lime wedges, and a sprinkle of chopped cilantro or crushed peanuts if you like crunch.
+Serve warm with the peanut sauce on the side, plus lime wedges and chopped cilantro if you like.

 Substitutions

-- Chicken tenderloins to boneless chicken thighs or firm tofu
+- Chicken tenderloins -> boneless, skinless chicken thighs

 Tips